aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 ---

 The [OWASP GenAI Security Project published a Secure MCP Server Development guide](https://genai.owasp.org/resource/a-practical-guide-for-secure-mcp-server-development/) in February 2026 covering defensive controls for server developers.
-This article is the complementary attack evidence layer — the threat model behind those mitigations.
-Use both: OWASP for institutional sign-off and defensive controls; this article for the lab-confirmed attack chains that explain why those controls are necessary.
+This article is the complementary attack evidence layer.
+Use both: OWASP for institutional sign-off and defensive controls; this article for the lab-confirmed attack chains that explain why those controls matter.

-This article is the gap-filler.
-It maps 10 MCP-specific security risks to the OWASP LLM Top 10 categories they belong to, documents the attacks that confirmed them in production environments, and ends with a pre-deployment checklist your security team can actually use.

 All 10 risks are lab-confirmed — either through [my own documented attack series]({% post_url 2026-02-20-llm-attack-surface %}) or through disclosed CVEs and published security research.
 The full lab code is in the **[mcp-attack-labs repository](https://github.com/aminrj-labs/mcp-attack-labs)** — every attack here is reproducible.